Irwin Silber: Open letter to Dylan

 The words quoted above are from page 314 of No Direction Home: the Life and Music of Bob Dylan, by Robert Shelton.

 In Chronicles Volume One (2004), Bob Dylan commented:

 I liked Irwin, but I couldn't relate to it.
 Miles Davis would be accused of something similar when he made the album Bitches Brew... what I did to break away was to take simple folk changes and put new images and attitudes into them.

 Personal life

-Silber lived in Oakland with his wife, folk singer Barbara Dane, from 1980 until his death.
-Irwin Silber died on September 8, 2010 in Oakland at the age of 84.
+Silber lived in Oakland with his wife, folk singer Barbara Dane, from 1980 until Silber's death in 2010.
+Irwin Silber died on September 8, 2010, in Oakland at the age of 84.